agnoster/git-dropbox/README.md

 # git-dropbox

+> **STATUS: Stable** (as of 2012-08-03) — This isn't a terribly complicated project, and it seems relatively bug-free.
+No further improvements are currently planned, but issues filed will be responded to.

 A recent [stackoverflow answer] got me thinking: what's the easiest way to use Dropbox for your git repos?

 How about just typing this: